markfranciose/drops_of_knowledge/aws/udemy/section4.md

 Exam Tips for CRR
 - Versioning must be enabled on both the source and destination buckets.
-- regions must be different.
+- regions (notAZs) must be different.
 - Files exitsting are not replicated automatically, future updates are.
 - You cannot replicate to multiple buckets or daisy chain- for the time being.
-- Dekete arkers are replicated.
+- Delete markers are replicated.
-- Dekete indivudyak vesions of deleted markers not replicated.
+- Delete individual vesions of deleted markers not replicated.
 - Understand CRR at a high level.

 ## 16 - Lab Lifecycle mgmt and Glacier.